Orbital angular momentum of light: Quantum-information applications

 OAM states can be generated in coherent superpositions and they can be entangled, which is an integral element of schemes for quantum information protocols.
 Photon pairs generated by the process of parametric down-conversion are naturally entangled in OAM, and correlations measured using spatial light modulators (SLM).

 Using qudits (with d levels, as opposed to a qubit's 2 levels) has been shown to improve the robustness of quantum key distribution schemes.
 OAM states provide a suitable physical realisation of such a system, and a proof-of-principle experiment (with 7 OAM modes from $l = -3$ to $l = 3$) has been demonstrated.

 Radio astronomy

-In 2019, a letter published in the Monthly Notices of the Royal Astronomical Society presented evidence that OAM radio signals had been received from the vicinity of the M87* black hole, over 50 million lightyears distant, suggesting that optical angular momentum information can propagate over astronomical distances.
+In 2019, a letter published in the Monthly Notices of the Royal Astronomical Society presented evidence that OAM radio signals had been received from the vicinity of the M87* black hole, over 50 million light years distant, suggesting that optical angular momentum information can propagate over astronomical distances.